Bridge number, Heegaard genus and non-integral Dehn surgery: Proof of Theorem .

 \begin{claim} For any $i \neq j$, any element of $\calC_i$ is disjoint from some element of $\calC_j$.
 Thus any element of $\calC_i$ is either disjoint from a given element of $\calC_j$ or intersects it non-transversely in a single vertex.
 No vertex in the interior of an annulus of $\calA_i^+$ lies in the interior of an annulus of $\calA_j^+$, $i \neq j$. \end{claim}

-\begin{proof} By Claim~\ref{clm:intAr} the number of vertices in a pinched annulus is at least $t/2+1$.
-It follows that there are at most two pinched annuli in $\calA_i^+$, and if there are two, then they must share two vertices and hence must be adjacent.
+\begin{proof} Assume that $\calA_i^+$ contains two non-adjacent pinched annuli.
+Then these annuli have disjoint interiors.
+By Claim~\ref{clm:intAr} there are at least $t-4$ vertices of $G_F$ in the interiors of these annuli.
+Then (R2)(d) implies there are at most four vertices of $G_F$ belonging to $|a\theta(\Sigma)|$, contradicting Claim~\ref{clm:countingC}.
+Thus any pinched annuli in $\calA_i^+$ are adjacent and there are at most two pinched annuli in $\calA_i^+$.
 Since $|\calC_i| \geq 4$, there are at least three disjoint elements of $\calC_i$.
 The middle of these is then disjoint from any element of $\calC_j$ as proposed, and any element of $\calC_j$ can intersect an element of $\calC_i$ only non-transversely.
 Let $A \in \calA_i^+, B \in \calA_j^+$.
 By the above, the boundary components of $A,B$ can be perturbed to be disjoint.
 If their interiors intersected, then some component of $\partial A$ would be isotopic to one of $\partial B$, a contradiction.
 Thus $A,B$ share no interior vertices. \end{proof}